 I’m seeing several cases of PMs turned VCs.
 Does having product experience help in the VC business?

 As a VC, you are betting on a founder and team to create a great product and build an enduring business, so having that product instinct and understanding is extremely helpful.
 Personally, I have been at companies in similar situations to many of those that work with are now in.
 This helps me provide insight on how to resolve certain challenges and help build a highly engaging product.

-That said, a lot of product managers focus more on process, and on internal workings of the company, so don’t always have a view on what’s going on outside the rest of the world.
+That said, a lot of product managers focus more on the process and on the internal workings of the company, so don’t always have a view of what’s going on outside the rest of the world.
 It’s important to have both in VC.

 Josh, do you invest in non-US companies?
-What is your criteria for evaluating them?
+What are your criteria for evaluating them?

 For companies outside the Bay Area or outside the US, we are always open to exploring investing.
-Every region and area is unique so it will be important to let us know how you will grow your specifically in your area.
-The main objective is to invest in founders who can reach and build a company valued in the billions of dollars.
+Every region and area is unique so it will be important to let us know how you will grow specifically in your area.
+The main objective is to invest in founders who can reach and build a valued company in billions of dollars.